Concerts &Live Music

 House of Blues

-The City National Grove of Anaheim is in a beautiful building just 2 miles from Disneyland.
-It offers a lively space to see top artists.
+The City National Grove of Anaheim is in a beautiful building just a couple miles from the Disneyland® Resort and offers a lively space to see top artists.
 With 1,700 seats, it’s an intimate venue considering the caliber of talent that comes through.

 Take advantage of Orange County’s ideal weather at the Pacific Amphitheater in Costa Mesa or the Five Points Amphitheater in Irvine.
 These outdoor venues offer an opportunity to spend a night under the stars while listening to the biggest names in music.
 The Garden Amp, in the heart of Garden Grove, offers outdoor music in a more intimate setting with a focus on the dynamic Orange County music scene.